9 MIN READ

 Being reliable also applies to the work you do for the group.
 If you have high standards, people will depend on you to produce quality work.
 If your output is excellent one day, but only average the next, the team may regard you as being unreliable.

 Be involved and active within the group.
 If you sit silently while someone else discusses an idea that you know won't work, you could damage the team's chances of achieving its outcomes.
-If you're got an alternative suggestion that might be more effective, then share it with the group.
+If you've got an alternative suggestion that might be more effective, then share it with the group.

-The opposite applies as well: If people discuss a plan that you think is great, then speak up.
+The opposite applies as well: if people discuss a plan that you think is great, then speak up.
 Tell them what an inspiring idea you think it is.
 They might really need and appreciate your support, even if they don't show it.

 When you communicate with your team members – whether showing support, or challenging their thinking – it's important to stay positive and respectful.
 Even if you disagree with someone, don't become emotional.
 Being objective and fair will make a good impression; getting upset and angry won't.